coleifer/huey/docs/guide.rst

 Canceling or pausing tasks
 --------------------------

-Huey can dynamically cancel tasks from executing at runtime.
+Huey tasks can be cancelled dynamically at runtime.
 This applies to regular tasks, tasks scheduled to execute in the future, and periodic tasks.

-Any task can be canceled ("revoked"), provided the task is not being executed by the consumer.
+Any task can be canceled ("revoked"), provided the task has not started executing yet.
 Similarly, a revoked task can be restored, provided it has not already been processed and discarded by the consumer.

-To do this we will use the :py:meth:`Result.revoke` and :py:meth:`Result.restore` methods:
+Using the :py:meth:`Result.revoke` and :py:meth:`Result.restore` methods:

 .. code-block:: python